e-magon/videodl/README.md

 # 🇬🇧

-Minimal node.js application & website to download video and audio files from the URL of a internet webpage.
+Minimal node.js application & website to download video and audio files from the URL of an internet webpage.

 The server requires `youtube-dl` and `ffmpeg` to be installed and the webpage has to be served over HTTPS.